 The Collector is the light-weight Nexthink component that gathers hardware, software and activity data from the devices within your organization.
 The Collector also enables the engagement of the end-user through feedback retrieval as well as remotely acting on the device when required.
 As such, deploy the Collector to all corporate devices that run a supported version of either Microsoft Windows or Apple macOS operating systems.

-Instructions on enterprise deployment of the Collector are given for Microsoft SCCM, Active Directory Group Policy (GPO), and VMWare Airwatch.
+Instructions on enterprise deployment of the Collector are given for Microsoft SCCM and Active Directory Group Policy (GPO).
 These tools are only required for the initial installation, as subsequent upgrades can be automatically managed by the product when Nexthink makes them available.

 Applies to the Windows and macOS platforms